Healthcare

 What This Means for Brokers

-In 2026, brokers serving sophisticated, multi‑state employers are being asked harder questions about how much individual health insurance costs and what can be done about it.
-With premiums rising in many markets and subsidy rules in flux, brokers are increasingly expected to provide forward‑looking modeling, not just renewal negotiations.
+In 2026, brokers serving sophisticated, multi-state employers are being asked harder questions about how much individual health insurance costs and what can be done about it.
+With premiums rising in many markets and subsidy rules changing, brokers are increasingly expected to provide forward-looking modeling, not just renewal negotiations.

 Using current marketplace pricing and realistic employee profiles, brokers can:

-- Illustrate how much is health insurance a month for a single person or family in each key region.
+• Illustrate how much health insurance costs a month for a single person or family in each key region.

 When combined with a modern platform that simplifies enrollment and ongoing administration, this approach helps brokers deepen relationships and retain clients through changing market conditions.